lijumjose/VIPMP/src/pages/docs/customer_account/linked_membership.md

 - Primary and secondary education institutions, for example, school districts and state schools
 - Departments with separate budgets and license administration needs

-There are two types of Linked Membership types:
+There are two types of Linked Memberships:

 - **Standard:** Suitable for departments or sub-organizations with separate budget or administrative requirements,  including business affiliates, school districts, state schools, government departments, and entities.
 - **Consortiums:** An association or combination of organizations with similar interests and objectives, managed by a controlling entity.